day8/lein-git-inject/README.md

   - this design has one potential dark/confusing side which you'll probably want to guard against: misspelling your tag.
 Let's say you tag with `ersion/1.2.3` (can you see the typo?) which means the regex won't match, the tag will be ignored, and an earlier version tag (one without a typo) will be used.
 Which is not what you intended.
 And that's bad.
 To guard against this, you'll want to add a trigger (GitHub Action ?) to your repo to verify/assert that any tags added conform to a small set of allowable cases like `version/*` or `doc/.*`.
 That way, any misspelling will be flagged because the tag would fail to match an acceptable, known structure.
 Something like that
   - `lein release` will massage the `version` in your `defproject` in unwanted ways unless you take specific actions to stop it (see the "Example" below)

-## Three Steps
+## The Two Steps

-The entire process has three steps, and this middleware handles the first two of them.
+The two-step narative presented above says this middleware proceeds in two steps:
+  1. creates `the computed version`
+  2. replaces a placeholder string within `defproject` with `the computed version`

+All true, but its a simplification.
+The real steps are:
+  1. this middleware computes four build-time values, of which `the computed version` is just one
+  2. this middleware will perform a search and replace on ***all the `EDN`** in the `defproject`, looking for four specific, special strings and, where they are found, it will replace them with the associated computed value from step 1.

+So the special string "lein-git-inject/version" will be replaced ***anywhere*** it is found within the `defproject` EDN, and not just at argument 2 to `defproject`.

-As you read these three steps, keep in mind that Leiningen middleware runs very early in the Lein build pipeline.
-So early, that it can alter the `EDN` of your `defproject` (within your `project.clj` file).
+As you think about the second step, keep in mind that Leiningen middleware runs very early in the Lein build pipeline.
+So early, in fact, that it can alter the `EDN` of your `defproject` before it is interpreted by Lein.

-***First***, it will create `the computed version` from the "ambient git context", using "the two-rule method" detailed above.

-***Second***, it will perform a search and replace on the `EDN` in the `defproject`.
-It searches for four special strings - referred to as `substitution keys` - and, when it finds one of them, it replaces that key with the associated value from the build context.
-In particular, it replaces any occurrence of the substitution key `"lein-git-inject/version"` with the `version` constructed in step 1.

-***Third***, if you are compiling using a tool like shadow-clj, you can use the `:clojure-defines` feature to push/embed values within the `defproject` itself into `def`s within your application, making those values available at run time for purposes like logging.

-## The Four Substitution Keys

-This middleware performs a search and replace on four `substitution keys` within the `EDN` of your `defproject`.
-It will search for these strings:
+The four special strings - referred to as `substitution keys` - are as follows:

 |   substituion key                    |    example replacement      |